jonpither/cider-spy/cider-0.10.0.md

 The middleware just isn't being called.
 Difficult to know if it's a client side problem (elisp) or server-side (middleware).

+Could be we're passing the wrong buffer through to send-request, i.e. the REPL buffer as oppose to the connection buffer.
+Not really, seems that's the way CIDER rolls now, `cider-default-connection` just returns the REPL buffer.

+Tracked the problem down, the `session` in the message is an atom, not a string.
+Asking on the CIDER channel.

 ## Remember CIDER-SPY

 `cider-spy-connect-to-hub` is called when an nrepl-connection is established.